I have been out of town for a few months and off I went.

 In the past, I would have probably kept talking; trying my best to entertain her in an effort to make myself feel better about the uncomfortable situation.
 I would also probably take it personally, wondering if there was something wrong with me.
 At some point later in the day my stomach would probably respond by hurting or acting up in various other ways.
 Why?
 Because I ignored the message my body was telling me about the situation.

 But this time I did something drastically different…

-I sat quietly and created a boundary of comfort around myself.
-I did this by imagining myself in a large round bubble protected from her energy and sitting firmly in my own space.
+I sat quietly and sitting firmly in my own space.
 In other words I didn’t take in anything that wasn’t mine, i.e. her emotions.

 Why am I telling you this?
 Because you’re probably in tons of situations everyday where you are exposed to and picking up other people’s emotions.
 You may even be taking it personally, especially if you are a perfectionist, people pleaser, or just always trying to do the right thing.

 The idea of creating a boundary is actually a great tool to have in your pocket, for any situation you may be in.
 The crazy boss, the annoying co-worker, or the people in the supermarket who are just plain out rude.
-Instead of wasting your time, energy, and emotions on externals that you will never be able to control, go within.
-Create and respect your space.
+Instead of wasting your time, energy, and respect your space.

 And let me know how it goes by sharing here…